Yavne: History

-Tel Yavne
+Ancient Yavne

+Antiquity

 Yavne was one of the major ancient cities in the southern coastal plain, situated 20 km south of Jaffa, 15 km north of Ashdod, and 7 km east of the Mediterranean.

-Excavations were carried out on the ancient tell (mound created by accumulation of archaeological remains) known as Tel Yavne (Hebrew), which developed on a natural kurkar hill.
-The tell was inhabited, possibly continuously, from either the Bronze or Iron Age until the British Mandate period.
+From excavations of the ancient tell (mound created by accumulation of archaeological remains) known as Tel Yavne (Hebrew), which developed on a natural kurkar hill, the area shows to have been inhabited continuously from either the Bronze or Iron Age until the British Mandate.
 During some periods, especially the Byzantine period, the settlement expanded to cover part of the plain and hills surrounding the tell.
-Yavne is mentioned in the Hebrew Bible and it is documented in written sources and through archaeological excavations on the main tell and the adjacent "Temple Hill" throughout the ages.
+Yavne is mentioned in the Bible and other ancient texts.